This recipe is very delicious. Would be perfect for fall.

 - Peel squash and cut in half lengthwise; discard seeds.
 Cut squash into thin slices.

-- Lightly spray or oil 13x9-inch baking dish.
-Transfer squash mixture to baking dish.
+- Pour filling into baking dish.
 Cover and bake for 20 minutes.

-- Remove baking dish from oven and sprinkle topping over squash mixture.
+- Remove baking dish from oven and sprinkle topping over filling.
 Return uncovered dish to oven.

 - Bake 25 minutes longer or until squash and apples are tender and topping is lightly browned.
 Serve warm.

 This recipe video was created by the Oregon Farm Direct Nutrition Program.